 When the going gets tough, our community gets going.
-That’s certainly been the case when it comes to all of us stepping up and placing our take-out and curbside pickup orders from local restaurants.
+That’s certainly been the case when it comes to all of us stepping up and supporting our local restaurants with socially-distanced dining and take-out and curbside orders.
 Although we typically don’t think of franchises as local businesses, many of the owners, and their employees, are local residents and have similar needs of small, independent restaurants – especially in times of crisis.
 During good times, our franchises are often in a unique position to give back to the community at a level that many small businesses understandably cannot, from supporting charitable causes, local schools, sports teams, and other extracurricular activities.
-Here are just a few spots to keep in mind when you’re looking to place your next to-go order:
+Here are just a few spots to keep in mind when you’re looking to dine out (or in!):

 Chuy’s Tex Mex

 Judging by the grocery stores, we’re all using a heavy dose of nonperishables in our dishes.
 If your current meal plan leaves you hankering for something a bit spicier, check out Chuy’s authentic Tex Mex options.
 We’re big fans of the Chile Rellenos with their signature sauce.

 Hands up if pizza is your comfort food.
 We know we aren’t the only ones.
 Hungry Howie’s takes it up a notch with flavored crusts.
 Their Howie’s Special with the garlic herb crust is the perfect way to end a long day.

 Nektar Juice Bar

 Getting your greens is easy with Nektar Juice Bar.
 Their expansive menu includes freshly made juice, smoothies, cold-pressed juice cleanses, and handcrafted acai bowls.
 Plus, they offer numerous ways to customize your order, making it a breeze to make your meal vegan, vegetarian, gluten-free, low-fat, or low-sugar.